Sports Coach Logo Sports Coach Training Principles Fitness Components

 Interval Training is an excellent way to train for any sport

-The ideal way to train for any sport is with interval training.
-You can prepare for anything through the benefits of interval training, from a short sprint to a marathon.
+Interval training is the ideal way to train for any sport.
+Its benefits can prepare you for anything, from a short sprint to a marathon.

 Changing how much time you spend resting versus the time you spend working out at maximum capacity will effectively train the various energy systems necessary to dominate your favourite sport.